Artifact Preparation and Deployment Process

 • D: D.cls modified

-Selected Revisions: A, C, D Result: The artifact zip contains only A.cls and D.cls, while C.cls is missing.
+Selected Revisions: A, C, D Result: The ZIP contains A.cls and D.cls, but not C.cls.

-Reason: The process involves checking out the latest selected revision (A).
-Since C.cls was deleted in revision B, it does not exist in the checkout directory and is therefore not included in the artifact zip.
+Reason: The latest selected revision is A. Since C.cls was deleted in B, it doesn’t exist in the checkout of A, and thus is excluded.

 Consideration 2: No Delta Support for Release Labels

-Scenario: Release labels currently do not support delta logic for metadata, which may lead to:
+Scenario: Release labels do not currently support delta metadata logic, which may result in:

 • Missing specific modifications

-1. Non-DX Repositories: Example: Adding a CustomField includes the entire CustomObject file, encompassing all child metadata (e.g., CustomField, RecordType).
+Modifying a CustomField includes the entire CustomObject file, which contains all child metadata (e.g., CustomField, RecordType).

 Last updated